About our Theology courses

 All our students study on a Common Awards programme.
 Under the provisions of this scheme we also work in partnership with the dioceses of Canterbury, Chichester, and Rochester to provide accredited continuing education to curates for ‘Phase 2’, the first four years following ordination.
 More information about the Church of England Common Awards Scheme

 For many, the initial engagement with us is through a short course or a workshop they are taking, or by signing up for a ‘taster’ module.
-You can find more information under Theology for Disciples.
+You can find more information under Discovering Theology Studies.

 Often, people move on to undertake a more extensive theology degree course with us.
 Whichever programme you follow, it will involve theological learning that unites biblical witness and the traditions of faith with contemporary life; contextual reflection that enables us to discern God’s call in the times and places of our work; and personal formation that engages our prayer and deepens our trust in God’s love, while strengthening us to minister that love to others.